tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step2_create_deployment/step2_create_deployment.md

 # Creating our first Deployment

 Now it's time to roll out our first application to the cluster!
 We'll do this by creating a deployment.
-A *deployment* is a type of [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).
-Kubernetes has several `different kinds` of objects, and we’ll be exploring some of them in this and future scenarios.
+A *deployment* is a 'kind' of [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).
+Kubernetes has several different `kinds` of objects, and we’ll be exploring some of them in this and future scenarios.

 For this example, we’ll use the familiar `nginx:alpine` image.